ChamiLamelas/Music_Tab_Project/README.md

 ### Prerequisites

-First, you need to install Python.
+First, you need to install a version of Python **3**.
+Python 2.x is *NOT* supported.
 This program was written and tested using *Python 3.7.2*.
 To download Python you can go [here](https://www.python.org/downloads/).
 Make sure that Python has been added to the system path.
 Second, the program's output was tested in [Mozilla Firefox 67.0 (64-bit)](https://www.mozilla.org/en-US/firefox/new/) and [Google Chrome Version 74.0.3729.169 (Official Build) (64-bit)](https://www.google.com/chrome/) on Windows Version 10.0.17763.503.
 So, it may be best to download one of those browsers.
 Their download links are embedded in their names.

 ### Installing